 a.
 Confirm where and when you are meeting

 b.
 Know the instructor’s academic background and current research

 d.
 Write down questions and discussion points beforehand

 e.
 Obtain clarification on concepts, facts, and processes.

 f.
 Obtain clarification on formulas, applications, and specific problem areas.

 g.
 As needed and as permitted, coordinate to make up tests, quizzes, or other work

 h.
 Check in on how you are doing in class.

-Note: Instructors teaching UCSB Extension, professional development courses do not have office hours.
+Note: Instructors teaching UCSB Professional and Continuing Education courses do not have office hours.
 You may arrange to talk with them before class, at break, or after class.

 - Do a summary for each chapter of your textbook and lecture.